Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters

 \subsection{Model Completeness under the Null Hypothesis}

-The following assumption requires the model to be complete under the null hypothesis. \begin{assumption} (i) For any null parameter value $\theta_0=(\beta_0',\delta')'$ with $\delta\in\Theta_\delta$, the set of conditional densities of outcome is a singleton $\mathfrak q_{\theta_0}=\{q_{\theta_0}\}$; (ii) For any pair of parameters $\theta_0=(\beta_0',\delta')'$ and $\theta_1=(\beta',\delta')'$ with $\beta\in B_1$ and $\delta\in \Theta_\delta$, we have $\mathfrak q_{\theta_0}\cap\mathfrak q_{\theta_1}=\emptyset$. \end{assumption} Assumption \ref{as:hypotheses} (i) holds whenever the model makes a complete prediction under the null hypothesis and is satisfied in the examples discussed in Section \ref{sec:examples}.
+In this section, we start with an assumption to ensure that the LF parametric model is well-defined over a parameter set that contains the null parameter space $\Theta_0$ and its neighborhood.
+For this, let $\theta_{h}=(\beta_0'+h',\delta')'$, and let $\mathbb C_\epsilon$ denote an open cube centered at the origin with edges of length $2\epsilon$. \begin{assumption} (i) Under any null parameter value $\theta_0=(\beta_0',\delta')'$ with $\delta\in\Theta_\delta$, the model makes a complete prediction so that $\mathfrak q_{\theta_0}=\{q_{\theta_0}\}$ is a singleton set; (ii) There exists $\epsilon>0$ such that the two sets $\mathfrak q_{\theta_0}$ and $\mathfrak q_{\theta_{h}}$ are disjoint for any $h\in (B_1-\beta_0)\cap \mathbb C_\epsilon.$ \end{assumption} Assumption \ref{as:hypotheses} (i) holds whenever the model makes a complete prediction under the null hypothesis and is satisfied in the examples discussed in Section \ref{sec:examples}.
 The model can be incomplete under the alternative hypothesis.
-Assumption \ref{as:hypotheses} (ii) requires $\mathfrak q_{\theta_1}$ does not share any element with $\mathfrak q_{\theta_0}$.
-If this condition holds, it is possible to detect $\theta_1$'s deviation from $\theta_0$ regardless of the unknown selection mechanism.
-Such alternatives are \emph{robustly testable} in the sense that there exists a test that has nontrivial power against any distribution in $\mathfrak q_{\theta_1}$ \citep{kz}.
-All of the examples in Section \ref{sec:examples} satisfy Assumption \ref{as:hypotheses} (ii) (see Appendix \ref{sec:example_detail}).
+Assumption \ref{as:hypotheses} (ii) requires $\mathfrak q_{\theta_{h}}$ does not share any element with $\mathfrak q_{\theta_0}$.
+Under this condition, it is possible to detect local deviations from the null hypothesis regardless of the unknown selection mechanism.
+Such alternatives are \emph{robustly testable} in the sense that there exists a test that has nontrivial power against any distribution in $\mathfrak q_{\theta_{h}}$ \citep{kz}.
+For this condition, it suffices to have an event $A\subset\mathcal Y$ such that $q_{\theta_0}(A|x)<\nu_{\theta_{h}}(A|x)$ (or $q_{\theta_0}(A|x)>\nu_{\theta_{h}}^*(A|x)$) for all $\tau>0$ for some $x\in\mathcal X$.
+All of the examples in Section \ref{sec:examples} satisfy Assumption \ref{as:hypotheses} (ii), and we demonstrate how to show this condition in Appendix \ref{sec:example_detail}.
 We construct score tests that have power against robustly testable local alternatives.\footnote{\cite{kz} extend the notion of local alternatives and analyze a more general setting that does not require Assumption \ref{as:hypotheses} (ii).
 We conjecture that we may extend our framework similarly.
 Since all of our examples satisfy Assumption \ref{as:hypotheses} (ii), we leave this extension elsewhere.}